-Drawer Systems – What is the difference between a Drawer Slide and a Runner?
+What is The Difference Between a Drawer Slide and a Runner?

 A lot is made of the question ‘what is the difference between a slider and runner?’ but we find that they basically offer the same function – letting a drawer move in and out – and therefore you can use either name for anything that relates to this action.

-Well to break it down factually, a ‘slide’ is generally the term given to a product that is fixed to the side of the drawer box and also the carcass of the unit, and the movement in and out is on ball bearings, making it smooth and noiseless.
-This type of product is usually found in more heavy duty drawers such as office furniture and tool drawers etc, as they can take very large weights.
+A ‘slide’ is generally the term that is given to a product that is fixed to the side of the drawer and the carcass of the drawer unit.
+The movement in and out is facilitated by ball bearings, ensuring that movement is smooth and noiseless.
+Slides are generally used in heavy duty drawer systems as they are often more capable of supporting heavy weights than runners are.

 A ‘runner’ is generally the term that is given to a product that is fixed to the bottom edge of the drawer and the carcass of the drawer unit.
 Much like the slide the movement in and out is facilitated by ball bearings, though usually smaller than the slider version and offering a smoother opening action.
 When fully extended runners often allow the drawer to be lifted and removed, allowing for easy access to the drawer system.
 Runners are usually not as robust as slides and are more often found in light kitchen and bedroom drawers.

 Some companies use one term, some use both; All we'll say is its important to look at the function of the drawer rather than worrying about the name too much.